Travel Med Surg Nurse Jobs

 Who can become a travel medical surgical nurse?

-It is recommended that travel nurses have 12-18 months of hospital-based RN experience in their field.
+It is recommended that a med surg RN travel nurse has two years of hospital-based RN experience in their field.
 Depending on the specialty or the specific requirements of the facility, the required job experience could be longer.